Sevilze/Folderesque/README.md

 ## Disclaimer
 ---
 This implementation is specifically optimized for anime-style images.
 Results may vary depending on input quality and image content.
-Always keep backups of original files before processing.